python/typeshed/CONTRIBUTING.md

 * prefer ``...`` over ``pass``;
 * prefer ``...`` on the same line as the class/function signature;
-* avoid vertical whitespace between consecutive module-level functions, names, methods and fields within a single class;
+* avoid vertical whitespace between consecutive module-level functions, names, or methods and fields within a single class;
 * prefer type comments over variable annotations unless your stubs are exclusively targeting Python 3.6.